-P2P currently serves approximately 28,000 individuals in lower Fairfield County, including the towns of Darien, Norwalk, Stamford, Weston, Westport, and Wilton.
+P2P currently serves approximately 28,000 individuals in lower Fairfield County, including the towns of Darien, New Canaan, Norwalk, Stamford, Weston, Westport, and Wilton.

 P2P reaches 28,000 individuals each year with vital, lifesaving services that support positive educational, vocational, physical and social-emotional outcomes for adults and children.
 Designed by a nutritionist, our food programs don’t just fill stomachs, they improve the health of people for whom consistent access to fresh fruits and vegetables is out of reach.
 Ample research demonstrates that proper nutrition leads to better outcomes, physically, academically and socially.
 Summer meals support students during the months they are out of school and unable to access school-based meals.
 P2P provides enough healthy food annually to 21,000 individuals to prepare over two million home cooked meals — a 70% increase over pre-pandemic levels.
 Our Clothing Center and related programs allow children to have warm winter coats and boots, needed school supplies and good quality clothing that fits properly and doesn’t cause embarrassment.
 Prior to the pandemic, over 54,000 shopping bags of clothing, linens and housewares were distributed.
 These critical needs programs improve our clients’ chances for success academically and socially.